-Over the years we have deployed a variety of processes and/or methodologies created and adopted for enterprise wide software/application development.
+Over the years there have been a variety of processes and/or methodologies created and adopted for enterprise wide software/application development.

 A software development process, also known as a software development life cycle (SDLC), is a structure imposed on the development of a software product.
 Similar terms include software life cycle and software process.
 It is often considered a subset of systems development life cycle.
 There are several models for such processes, each describing approaches to a variety of tasks or activities that take place during the process.
 Some people consider a life-cycle model a more general term and a software development process a more specific term.